 Established in June 1973 with six officers, The Pearl Police Department is the tenth largest city police department in the state.
-All officers are equipped with modern equipment list dual-antennae radar.
+All officers are equipped with todays most modern equipment.
 The police are furnished body armor and require its usage.
-The department carries updated Glock .22 Semi-Automatic sidearms.
+The department carries updated Glock 40 Semi-Automatic sidearms.

-All vehicles are furnished with traffic direction equipment and shotguns and each has an 800 band Primary Radio.
-Officers that live in the county also have take home units.
+All vehicles are furnished with traffic direction equipment and shotguns and each has a MSWIN Primary Radio.
+Officers that live in the city have take home units.

-The Department is led by Police Chief Ronnie Conerly.
-He was appointed Chief of Police in July of 2017.
-He oversees over 60 sworn officers and civilian employees.
-Chief Conerly has built a reputation for working side by side with citizens, neighborhood leaders, and business owners to solve crime problems and improve our community.
-Chief Conerly has served the citizensof Pearl since 1976 where he started as a patrolman.
+The Department is led by Police Chief Dean Scott.
+He was appointed Chief of Police in March of 2018.
+He supervises over 60 sworn officers and over 20 civilian employees.
+Chief Scott has built a reputation for working side by side with citizens, neighborhood leaders, and business owners to solve crime problems and improve our community.
+Chief Scott has served the citizens of Pearl since 2017 where he served as an Assistant Chief.

-His leadership and commitment to the City of Pearl has been the driving force behind Pearl's reduction in crime.
+His leadership and commitment to the City of Pearl is the driving force to reduce crime in the City of Pearl.

 |Police Dept. Personnel:|